Estimated reading time: 7 minutes

 Places to visit and things to do in Sydney

 Sydney is one of the world’s most visited cities, and with good reason: it’s home to so many iconic attractions.
-Starting from a visit to Sydney Opera house, climbing the Harbour Bridge, the countryside of Kangaroo Valley, sightseeing tour to Blue Mountains, wine tasting tour to Hunter Valley, adventure at Port Stephens, Aboriginal experience, and many more to do.
+Starting from a visit to Sydney Opera house, climbing the Harbour Bridge, the countryside of Kangaroo Valley, a sightseeing tour to Blue Mountains, wine tasting tour to Hunter Valley, an adventure at Port Stephens, an Aboriginal experience, and many more to do.

 What number to call in the event of an emergency in Sydney

 Due to the severity of the emergency, you can choose below contact details.
 In a life-threatening situation (crime, and immediate danger) you can reach triple zero (000).
 Dialing 131 444 you can get the police assistance.
 1800 679 737 is the Bushfire NSW rural fire services and dial 132 500 for flood, storm and tsunami situations.